 - Avoid clicking on unknown links.
 Whether it comes via email, a social networking site, or a text message, if a link seems unfamiliar, keep away from it.
 This especially goes for links that come from someone you don’t know.

 - Be selective about which sites you visit.
-Do your best to only use known and trusted sites, as well as using a safe search plug-in like McAfee SiteAdvisor, to avoid any sites that may in fact be malicious without your knowing.
+Do your best to only use known and trusted sites, as well as using comprehensive security packages such as McAfee Ultimate, to avoid any sites that may in fact be malicious without your knowing.

 - Same goes for what apps you download.
 When looking for your next favorite app, make sure you only download something that checks out.
 Read app reviews, utilize only official app stores, and if something comes off as remotely fishy, steer clear.